Different Types of Logo Grids and When to Use Them

 Kwaku Amprako

-On a mission to simplify logo and identity design, I build tools and workflows that help designers work faster, smarter, and with more precision—minus the friction.
+On a mission to simplify brand identity design, I build tools and workflows that help designers work faster, smarter, and with more precision—minus the friction.

-Join the Akrivi Newsletter for the latest tools & techniques
+Subscribe to the Akrivi Newsletter for the latest insights & tools